ibm-cloud-docs/vmwaresolutions/conref.md

 * Any VLANs or subnets without attached gateways or servers will be deleted even though you might have IP addresses assigned from the subnets to your VMs.
 {: #deletinginstance-delete-vlans}

 Because of resource dependencies, the components in your instance are not released immediately when you delete the instance.
-For example, the subnets and VLANs cannot be deleted until the ESXi servers are fully reclaimed by the {{site.data.keyword.cloud_notm}} infrastructure, which happens at the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle.
+For example, the VLANs and the VLAN primary subnets cannot be deleted until the ESXi servers are fully reclaimed by the {{site.data.keyword.cloud_notm}} infrastructure, which happens at the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle.
 At the end of the billing cycle, which is typically 30 days, the subnets and VLANs are deleted and the instance deletion is completed.
 {: #deletinginstance-delete-info}

 You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the deleted instance.